California mule deer: Anatomy

 One of the principal means of distinguishing the closely related black-tailed deer and white-tailed deer is the growth habit of the buck's antlers.
 In the case of the Black Tail and California mule deer, the antlers fork in an upward growth, whereas the other species' antlers grow in a forward direction.
+These antlers consist of two main beams that then each fork into two tines.
+Further forking is dependent upon age, genetics, and nutrition.
+They will shed these antlers around mid-February and regrow them throughout the Spring.